-When you think of mullet hair, shaggy rockstar hair and your parents’ high school yearbook photos probably come to mind.
-Modern variations of the mullet, however, have been getting a lot of buzz as some of 2018’s trendiest hairstyles.
+Whether you’ve rocked the iconic ‘80s hairstyles or saw a modern version of it on Instagram, seeing a mullet in 2021 might make you cringe a little (or maybe a lot).
+When you think of mullet hair, shaggy rockstar manes and your parents’ high school yearbook photos likely come to mind.
+Modern variations of the mullet, however, have been getting a lot of love from celebrities and influencers alike.

 Heather King, Redken brand artist, agrees.
-She also sees a surprising use for mullets when it comes to that awkward growing out period we've all experienced.
+She also sees a surprising use for a mullet hairdo’ when it comes to that awkward haircut grow-out period we've all experienced.

 “I think taking something that was cool before and making it trendy and unique again is exciting and what fashion is all about,” King says.
 “Not to mention, what a chic way to grow out the pixie cuts that have been so popular the last few years!”

 Philip Wolff, Matrix artist, suggests that the rising popularity of mullets is related to something totally different.

 “As with anything, there are early adopters, trend followers, the masses, and then people who never left the original times...With social media having the ability to spread words and images faster than word of mouth, it allows anything to trend at a faster rate.
 Everything eventually makes a comeback with that specific era’s twist to make it relevant.”
 Wolff says.